LNP-BP/LNPBPs/lnpbp-0037.md

 ## Abstract

-This work proposes a way to levearge existing standards on Bitcoin and the Lightning Netowrk to embed extra details related to assets and other protocol-specific informations into payment URIs and Lightning invoices.
+This work proposes a way to levearge existing standards on Bitcoin and the Lightning Network to embed extra details related to assets and other protocol-specific informations into payment URIs and Lightning invoices.